• Skip to primary navigation

 Ingredients

-Fortunately, taboons are made with only a handful of basic ingredients.
-That means you can whip up a batch almost anytime!
+Fortunately, taboon bread is made with only a handful of basic ingredients.
+That means you can whip up a batch of our taboon bread almost anytime!

-• Flour: I recommend using a good bread flour, like King Arthur, and not all-purpose, as that type lacks the protein content to create a stretchy, chewy, high-rising bread.
-Most bakers make taboons with white flour, but you can also use a 40-60 mix of whole wheat and white flour if you like.
+• Flour: We recommend using a good bread flour, like King Arthur, and not all-purpose, as that type lacks the protein content to create a stretchy, chewy, high-rising bread.
+Most bakers make taboon bread with white flour, but you can also use a 40-60 mix of whole wheat and white flour if you like.

-• Yeast: I like to use fast-action (aka instant) yeast, as I can skip the 10-minute blooming in warm water and sugar that active dry requires.
+• Yeast: We like to use fast-action (aka instant) yeast, as we can skip the 10-minute blooming in warm water and sugar that active dry requires.
 Feel free to use fresh yeast here as well.

 • Salt: A crucial part of dough, salt retards the yeasts' growth slightly and tightens the gluten formation in addition to providing lots of flavor.

-• Olive Oil: This ingredient adds softness to the dough and a little more flavor.
+• Olive Oil: This ingredient adds softness to the taboon dough and a little more flavor.

 • Water: Using warm water encourages the yeast to work more quickly.
 Add just enough to form a sticky dough, but keep in mind that the exact amount needed will vary based upon the protein content of the flour and the humidity.